 - a North point.

-You can view the location of registered bores on the Natural Resource (NR) Maps website.
+You can view the location of registered bores on Natural Resource (NR) Maps.

 Find out more about bore construction.

-You will need to include your bore number on the application.
+You must include your bore number on the application.
 This starts with 'RN' and should be displayed on your bore.

 Applications will take up to two weeks to process.